 Prepare to spend ££ on food and drink

-Spending the day lapping up the luxury at La Mamounia can still get a bit expensive.
-You’ll definitely need to bring extra money for food and drinks by the pool.
+Spending the day lapping up the luxury at La Mamounia can be a bit expensive.
+You may want to bring extra money for food and drinks by the pool.
 Just to give you an idea, an iced coffee cost approximately £10.

 Exploring the grounds of La Mamounia